Accio/accio.github.io/_drafts/catboost.md

 tags: CatBoost boosting
 ---

-Recently, I learned through a hackathon event [CatBoost](https://github.com/catboost/catboost), an open-source library of gradient boosting on decision trees developed by the Russian company yandex, which is particular friendly with categorical features.
+Recently, during a hackathon event with my colleagues Iakov Davydov and Rudolf Biczok, I learned [CatBoost](https://github.com/catboost/catboost), an open-source library of gradient boosting on decision trees, which is particular friendly with categorical features.
 Users do not need to pre-process categorical features and can directly start inference, which the authors argue is both fast and accurate.

-Here I shortly summarize the key aspects of the method.
+I would like to thank the authors at the Russian company Yandex for sharing this piece of software open-source.
+Here I shortly summarize my impressions of the method.

 # Gradient boosting

-Gradient boosting can be used for both regression (where the target is a continuous or discrete numeric variable) and classification (where the target is categorical) problems.
+Gradient boosting can be used for both regression and classification problems.
 It produces a prediction model in the form of an *ensemble* of *weak* prediction models, typically decision trees.

 In general, boost methods work by iteratively learning weak classifiers and adding them to a final, strong classifier.
-After a weak learner is added, the data are re-weighted so that wrongly classified examples gain weight and correctly classified examples gain weight.
-In this way, future weak learners are trained to concentrate on the misclassified samples.
+After a weak learner is added, the data are re-weighted so that wrongly classified examples gain weight and correctly classified examples lose weight.
+In this way, future weak learners are trained to concentrate more on the misclassified samples.

-In the case of regression, during the training process, each model is fitted to the residual between target variable $$ y $$ and the output of existing model ensemble $$ F_{m}(x) $$, which is $$ y - F_{m}(x) $$.
+In the case of regression, during the training process, each model is fitted to the residual between target variable $$ y $$ and the output of existing model ensemble $$ F_{m}(x) $$, or $$ y - F_{m}(x) $$.
 Note that this happens to be the negative gradients with respect to $$ F(x) $$ of the squared error loss function $$ \frac{1}{2}(y-F(x))^2 $$.
 Therefore gradient boosting is a gradient descent algorithm.

-Other algorithms in this class includes [AdaBoost](https://en.wikipedia.org/wiki/AdaBoost) and [XGBoost](https://github.com/dmlc/xgboost).
+Other algorithms in this class include [AdaBoost](https://en.wikipedia.org/wiki/AdaBoost) and [XGBoost](https://github.com/dmlc/xgboost).

 # Hand-on of CatBoost

-[CatBoost website](https://catboost.yandex/) provides a comprehensive tutorial introducing both python and R packages implementing the CatBoost algorithm.
+[The CatBoost website](https://catboost.yandex/) provides a comprehensive tutorial introducing both python and R packages implementing the CatBoost algorithm.
 A [jupyter notebook](https://github.com/catboost/catboost/blob/master/catboost/tutorials/catboost_python_tutorial.ipynb) is available to explore some base cases of using CatBoost.

 The python package can be installed via `pip`.
-And below is a minimal example to test CatBoost.
+And below is a minimal example to test that the CatBoost installation works.

 ```{python}
 import numpy as np